pailabteam/pailab/doc/source/tutorial.rst

 --------------------------
 The next step to do machine learning would be to define a model which will be used in the repository.
 A model consists of the following pieces

-- a skript where the code for the model valuation is defined together with the function name of the evaluation method
+- a script where the code for the model valuation is defined together with the function name of the evaluation method
-- a skript where the code for the model training is defined together with th function nam of the training method
+- a script where the code for the model training is defined together with the function name of the training method
 - a model parameter object defining the model parameter and which must have implemented the correct interface so that it can be used within the repository (see the documentation on integrating new objects, normally there is not more to do then just simply add *@repo_object_init()* to the line above your *__init__* method)
-- a training parameter object defining training parameters (such as number of optimization steps etc.), if necessary for your algorithms (this oen is optional)
+- a training parameter object defining training parameters (such as number of optimization steps etc.), if necessary for your algorithms (this one is optional)

 To build and train models we use sklearn.
 In this case, we do not have to define the pieces defined above, since pailab provides a simple interface to sklearn defined in the module :py:mod:`pailab.externals.sklearn_interface`.
 This interface provides a simple method